Blinken says Ukraine has taken back 50% of territory that Russia seized | Law-Order

 Blinken says Ukraine has taken back 50% of territory that Russia seized

-We’re still looking I think at several months."
-Hopes that Ukraine could quickly clear Moscow's forces from its territory following the launch of a summer counteroffensive are fading as Kyiv's troops struggle to breach heavily entrenched Russian positions in the country's south and east.
+U.S. Secretary of State Antony Blinken said that while Ukraine has recaptured half the territory that Russia initially seized in its invasion, Kyiv faced "a very hard fight" to win back more.
+When asked if Ukraine will get U.S.-made F-16 fighter jets, Blinken said he believed it would.

-U.S. Secretary of State Antony Blinken said that while Ukraine has reconquered half the territory that Russia initially seized in its invasion, Kyiv faced a "a very hard fight" to win back more.
+U.S. Secretary of State Antony Blinken said that while Ukraine has recaptured half the territory that Russia initially seized in its invasion, Kyiv faced "a very hard fight" to win back more.
+"It's already taken back about 50% of what was initially seized," Blinken said in an interview with CNN on Sunday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)